ronrlin/contractwiser/README.md

 The alignment module is responsible for classifying or categorizing the provisions WITHIN an agreement.

+###test.py

+This is a procedural file that is being used to test different classification approaches, the nltk corpus loaders, and other odds and ends.

+## More stuff

 This is just junk to store for later.